 All participants are required to have current Collegiate Eligibility with USA Archery to participate within a USA Archery Sanctioned Collegiate Event.

-Eligibility period for 2018-2019 school year will run September 15th 2018 - September 15th 2019.
+Eligibility period for the 2019-2020 school year will run August 1, 2019-July 31, 2020.
 A graduating archer is no longer eligible to compete in the collegiate division at sanctioned events beginning the term after they graduate (example: archers graduating in the fall term are not eligible to participate in the spring term as a collegiate archer).

 USA Archery Sanctioned Collegiate Events that require Collegiate Eligibility: